cnmodel/cnmodel/README.md

    3. A C compiler (gcc).
 Needed for compilation of C files for matlab, and compilation of the mechanisms for NEURON.
    4. Matlab (2011 or later).
 Matlab is needed for the auditory nerve model to run.
 The C compiler is needed to compile the C files in the auditory nerve model.
    5. neuronvis (available at https://github.com/campagnola/neuronvis).
 This provides a library that can read and visualize hoc files.
+   6. lmfit (avaliable at https://lmfit.github.io/lmfit-py/index.html).
+You need to use a version < 0.9.0 (the code works with 0.8.0); API changes in lmfit for 0.9.0 break the handling of the fit parameters.
+This is not fixed yet.
+Install with "pip install 'lmfit==0.8.0'" and check that the correct version is imported when running Python (import lmfit; print lmfit.__version__).

 It is easiest to set up a model using a separate directory, with links (ln -s) to cnmodel and neuronvis, rather than installing those as libraries in the Python environment.